AKKamath/MCSquare-ISCA24/README.md

 ### Obtaining disk images
 The disk images used for our evaluation can be downloaded from here: https://zenodo.org/records/11479488
 Unzip this file, and place the os folder inside the mcsquare folder in this repository.
+This folder structure should look like: ```MCSquare-ISCA24/mcsquare/os/```

 ## Running experiments